Orthogonal polynomials of several variables: Discrete orthogonal polynomials of several variables

 In \cite{Trat2}, multivariable dual Hahn polynomials are defined as limit cases of Racah polynomials.
 The Hahn polynomials on the simplex are also contained as a limit case of the Racah family.
-The Racah polynomials are studied in view of bispectrality in \cite{GI}.
+The multivariable Racah polynomials are studied in view of bispectrality in \cite{GI}.

 Griffiths \cite{Griffiths} used a generating function to define polynomials in $d$ variables orthogonal with respect to the multinomial distribution, which gives a family of Krawtchouk polynomials that satisfy several symmetric relations among their variables and parameters.
-These polynomials are related to character algebras and the Gelfand hypergeometric series in \cite{MiTa}.
-The recurrence relations as well as the reductions which lead to the polynomials defined by Milch \cite{M} and Hoare-Rahman \cite{HR} can be found in \cite{Iliev}.
+These polynomials are related to character algebras and the Aomoto--Gel'fand hypergeometric function in \cite{MiTa} (see also this volume, Chapter 4, \S4.5).
+The recurrence relations as well as the reductions which lead to the polynomials defined by Milch \cite{M} and Hoare--Rahman \cite{HR} can be found in~\cite{Iliev}.
 Some of these properties are explored in \cite{IT}, in which these polynomials are interpreted in terms of the Lie algebra $\mathrm{sl}{}_3(\CC)$.
-For applications of these bases polynomials in probability, see \cite{DGr}.
+For applications of these bases of polynomials in probability, see \cite{DGr}.

 Orthogonal polynomials for the negative multinomial distribution are Meixner polynomials.
-A general family of these polynomials were defined in terms of generating function in \cite{Griffiths2} and their properties were studied in \cite{Iliev2}.
+A general family of these polynomials was defined in terms of generating functions in \cite{Griffiths2} and their properties were studied in \cite{Iliev2}.